tszekely/react-learning-module/index.md

 ## Motivation for this tutorial

-This module aims to provide a solid knowledge base for everyone trying to learn React, by walking you, the curious developer, through the making of a small, simplified, yet non-trivial application.
+This module aims to provide a solid knowledge base for everyone trying to learn React, by walking you, the curious developer, through the making of a small, simplified, yet non-trivial e-commerce application.

 ## Prerequisites

 Although some of these tools/libraries are not mandatory for working with React, they have proven to be very useful and they help speeding up React development quite a lot.
 Also, you'll probably need to know most of them when working with real React projects.

-##### You **must** know the following, intermediate to advanced level:
+##### You **must** know the following, intermediate level at least:

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/en-US/Learn/CSS)